mflatt/zuo/README.md

  * Zuo can start especially quickly, competitive with the fastest command-line programs.

-The `embed-heap.zuo` script generates a `.c` file that is a copy of `zuo.c` plus embedded modules.
+The `local/image.zuo` script generates a `.c` file that is a copy of `zuo.c` plus embedded modules.
 By default, the `zuo` module and its dependencies are included, but you can specify others with `++lib`.
 In addition, the default collection-root path is disabled in the